 Wages are always a central topic when assessing possible business relocation to Mexico, and their levels have been a major contributor to the country's rise as an offshoring/nearshoring powerhouse.
-According to the Instituto Nacional de Estadística y Geografía (INEGI), nominal manufacturing wages averaged only $2.10 USD per hour in July 2016, which was actually down from $2.20 in April and well below the all-time high of $3.60 in December 2013.
+According to the Instituto Nacional de Estadística y Geografía (INEGI), nominal manufacturing wages in Mexico averaged only $2.10 USD per hour in July 2016, which was actually down from $2.20 in April and well below the all-time high of $3.60 in December 2013.
 Bank of America Merrill Lynch has also estimated that hourly wages in Mexico are now 40 percent lower than in China.

 All the same, there is not a one-size-fits-all way to assess wages in Mexico.
 Any given factory, such as one in Queretaro, likely relies on a mix of direct and indirect labor costs, which can vary widely by specific role and geographical region.
 Let's take a look at each one in more detail.